B0SEmc/Plugins/README.md

 # Coding
-This is where me and my friends share our code
+This is where me and my friends share our code.